QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: User Evaluations

-\textbf{H1: User-reported Constructs.} All four constructs achieved high reliability with Cronbach's $\alpha >.7$, and all ANOVA assumptions were met for each construct.
-We performed a repeated measures ANOVA for each construct using the Pingouin Python library \cite{Vallat2018}.
+\textbf{H1: User-reported Constructs.} We performed a repeated measures ANOVA for each construct to determine significant effects.
 Fig.~\ref{fig:user_study_constructs} illustrates an overview of our results.
-We found that there was a significant effect of algorithm on \textit{Understandability}, $F(2,28)=3.814$, $p=.034$, $\eta_p^2=.214$ with a large effect size.
-Our post-hoc analysis showed that QuickLAP was significantly more understandable than using physical corrections only, $p=.023$, providing support for \textbf{H1a}.
-We found that there was no significant effect of algorithm on \textit{Ease of Use} (H1b) or \textit{Predictability} (H1c), but found empirical evidence that users rated QuickLAP as the easiest to use and the most predictable on average.
-We found that there was a significant effect of algorithm on \textit{Collaborativity}, $F(2,28)=2.714$, $p=.048$, $\eta_p^2=.162$ with a large effect size.
-Our post-hoc analysis showed that QuickLAP was significantly more understandable than using physical corrections only, $p=.029$, providing support for \textbf{H1d}.
-Overall, these results partially support \textbf{H1}.
+We found that QuickLAP was significantly more \textit{understandable} than pHRI, $p=.023$, providing support for \textbf{H1a}.
+We found no significant differences for \textit{Ease of Use} (H1b) or \textit{Predictability} (H1c), but found an empirical trend that users rated QuickLAP as the easiest to use and the most predictable on average.
+QuickLAP was significantly more collaborative than pHRI, $p=.029$, providing support for \textbf{H1d}.
+Overall, these results partially support \textbf{H1}, illustrating that learning from both language and physical input results in more intuitive updates on robot behavior than learning from physical input alone, though providing two forms of input simultaneously was not necessarily easier to do.

 \textbf{H2: Overall Preference.} Users ranked the three algorithms relative to each other at the end of the experiment.
-Because these ranking data are ordinal rather than continuous, we used a non-parametric Friedman test with algorithm as a within-subjects factor and rank as the dependent variable.
+Because these ranking data are ordinal rather than continuous, we used a non-parametric Friedman test with the algorithm as a within-subjects factor and rank as the dependent variable.
 The average ranks of each algorithm are shown in Fig.~\ref{fig:user_study_ranking}.
-The algorithm condition showed a significant effect, $\chi^2(2)=6.53$, $p=.038$.
 Participants ranked QuickLAP significantly higher than both Language Only, $p=.048$, and pHRI, $p=.022$.
-Participants reported that overall, they preferred QuickLAP to the other algorithms.
-This result supports \textbf{H2}.
+This result supports \textbf{H2}, highlighting QuickLAP's ability to incorporate language input to provide more accurate preference updates.